pmd/pmd/docs/pages/pmd/rules/java/codestyle.md

 ## AvoidFinalLocalVariable

+<span style="border-radius: 0.25em; color: #fff; padding: 0.2em 0.6em 0.3em; display: inline; background-color: #d9534f;">Deprecated</span>

 **Since:** PMD 4.1

 **Priority:** Medium (3)

 Avoid using final local variables, turn them into fields.

+Note that this is a controversial rule which is merely useful to enforce a certain code style (which is contradictory to good coding practices in most of the cases it's applied to) and avoid local literals being declared in a scope smaller than the class.

+Also note, that this rule is the opposite of {% rule &quot;java/codestyle/LocalVariableCouldBeFinal&quot; %}.
+Having both rules enabled results in contradictory violations being reported.

+This rule is deprecated and will be removed with PMD 7.0.0.
+There is no replacement planned.
+If the goal is to avoid defining constants in a scope smaller than the class, then the rule
+{% rule &quot;java/errorprone/AvoidDuplicateLiterals&quot; %} should be used instead.

 **This rule is defined by the following XPath expression:**
 ``` xpath